 Against the global backdrop of elevated risk, we now expect the global economy to contract by 3.9% in CY20 before returning to growth of 5.4% in CY21.
 As regards the Australian economy, we forecast a contraction of 4.4% in CY20 as negative household consumption, weaker dwelling construction and private business investment, and lower exports are only partly offset by much higher government spending before it turns around to growth of 2.2% in CY21.

 Share market outlook

-The Australian share market is currently valued on a forward consensus price earnings ratio of 16.3x, which is 12% above the long term average of 14.6x.
-The forward consensus dividend yield for the Australian share market is attractive at 4.3% (80% franked), particularly when considering the historically low 10 year bond yield of 1.0%, and an average 12 month bank term deposit rate of 1.4%.
+Against this volatile economic background, the Australian share market is currently valued on a forward consensus price earnings (PE) ratio of 18.2x, which is 25% above the long term average of 14.6x.
+However, the forward consensus dividend yield for the Australian share market is 3.5% (80% franked) — or 4.7% grossed-up — which remains attractive.

 We would like to reiterate our ‘Champion Stocks’, which have a long term positive thematic over the coming years and therefore, we are not particularly concerned about the current year’s investment arithmetic or the analyst's twelve month buy-hold-sell rating.
 Our ‘Champion Stocks’ are (in alphabetical order): Amcor, Brambles, Challenger, CSL, Goodman Group, Lendlease Group, Netwealth Group, Sonic Healthcare, and Transurban Group.